- citizens of stage co lab

 Open to all – artists and non-artists – with varied experience levels, our community engagement efforts take the form of classes / workshops / performances / discussions and more.
 A significant way to immerse in the arts and somatic practices, these events give you the opportunity to explore, experiment and experience.

-Broaden your horizons, or escape them, through:
+Broaden your horizons through:

 Come witness unique ideas and methods of expression that could widen your perception.
 We are open to partnerships with organisations and individuals who share our values and interests, and welcome interdisciplinary and cross-cultural collaborations.